mikependon/RepoDB/RepoDb.Documents/documentation.md

 ### Primary Attribute

-The `Primary` attribute is necessary in order for the `RepoDb` to identity which property of you class signify as the primary column of your mapped object.
+The `Primary` attribute is necessary in order for the `RepoDb` to identity which property of your class signify as the primary column of your mapped object.
 See sample below.
 ```
 [Primary]
 public int Id { get; set; }